radish-es/casebook-property/content/casebook/title/cowichan-lra.md

-The modern rule of statutory interpretation requires that "the words of an Act are to be read in their entire context and in their grammatical and ordinary sense harmoniously with the scheme of the Act, the object of the Act, and the intention of Parliament.": see quoting Elmer Driedger, *Construction of Statutes* (2nd ed.
+The modern rule of statutory interpretation requires that "the words of an Act are to be read in their entire context and in their grammatical and ordinary sense harmoniously with the scheme of the Act, the object of the Act, and the intention of Parliament.": see *Rizzo Shoes* quoting Elmer Driedger, *Construction of Statutes* (2nd ed.
 1983) at 87.

 Subsection 23(2), reproduced in part below, provides that indefeasible title